An "(other)" row appears as the last row in a report when the underlying database table from which the report is built reaches its row limit.

 - Only use high-cardinality dimensions when necessary.
 The row limit can apply to all the data in the property for the specified date range when you apply a secondary dimension or comparison to a standard report or when you use a custom report.
 Sometimes, data that isn't shown in the report contributes to the row limit.

 - Avoid using a custom dimension to create a distinct identifier for each user.
 Instead, use the User-ID feature.

 Consider advanced features

-- If an "(other)" row appears in a standard property, consider upgrading to Analytics 360 to take advantage of automatic custom tables.
-If you use Analytics 360, Analytics automatically enables automatic custom tables when you hit the "(other)" row so that data aggregates under the "(other)" row far less frequently.
+- If an "(other)" row appears in a standard property, consider upgrading to Analytics 360 to take advantage of automatic expanded datasets.
+If you use Analytics 360, Analytics automatically enables automatic expanded datasets when you see the "(other)" row so that data aggregates under the "(other)" row far less frequently.

 - Export your data to BigQuery, which is available to both standard and 360 properties.